ucscGenomeBrowser/kent/src/hg/hgGtexTrackSettings/README.txt

     Alternatively, if OK to retain title in .svg, one can edit viewbox in SVG.
 600, 730, 10, 10

-3. Remove male/female symbols (click and delete, or click on eye image in right panel to hide from export)

-4. Save in SVG format (Save As, Format: SVG)
+3. Save in SVG format (Save As, Format: SVG)

         * check Use Artboard ?
         - on SVG options,